 Publications

-• [VLDB 2022] Blueprint: a constraint-solving approach for document extraction
+• [VLDB 2022] Blueprint: a constraint-solving approach for document extraction conference

 Andrey Mishchenko; Dominique Danco; Abhilash Jindal; Adrian Blue;